edswafford/RacingSimFFBTuner/docs/Architecture/Racing Simulator Force Feedback Architecture.md

 2. **Application Layer** – Use cases and orchestration logic
 3. **Infrastructure Layer** – External concerns (simulators, hardware, persistence)
 4. **Presentation Layer** (outermost) – WPF MVVM user interface

 Each layer has a clearly defined responsibility and communicates only through stable interfaces.

----

-## Architectural Overview

-The system follows a **hybrid Clean Architecture** with four core layers:

-1. **Domain Layer** – Core business rules and domain models
-2. **Application Layer** – Use cases and orchestration logic
-3. **Adapters / Infrastructure Layer** – External concerns (simulators, hardware, persistence)
-4. **Presentation Layer** – WPF MVVM user interface and application startup

-Each layer has a clearly defined responsibility and communicates only through stable interfaces.